Nintendo DSi: Hardware

 The Nintendo DSi's design is similar to that of the second DS iteration, the Nintendo DS Lite.
 It is approximately 12 percent shorter (0.10 in) than the Nintendo DS Lite when closed, but slightly wider and lighter.
 The DSi has two 3.25 in TFT-LCD screens—.25 in larger than those of previous models—that are capable of displaying 262,144 colors.
 The touch sensitive lower screen accepts input from the included stylus.
 The handheld features four lettered buttons (X, Y, A, B), a directional pad, and Start, Select, and Power buttons.
 Two shoulder buttons, a game card slot, and a power cable input are placed under the console's hinge.
 The included AC adapter (WAP-002) is not compatible with any previous DS model.

 Unlike previous models, the handheld has two VGA (0.3-megapixel) digital cameras.
 The first is on the internal hinge and points toward the user; the second is on the outer casing and faces away from the user.
 The SD card slot is also new, set behind a cover on the right side.
 While the DS Lite used a switch, the DSi, like the original Nintendo DS, features a button to power on or off.
 The button has extra functions and unlike the original's power button, it is located on the bottom-left side of the touchscreen.
 Brightness and volume controls are on the left side; five brightness settings—one more than on the DS Lite—are available.
 The headset port is on the bottom.

 The DSi has a matte surface to hide fingerprints.
 It is available in numerous colors, but color selection varies by region.
 For example, lime green is exclusive to Japan, while red is available in Europe and North America.
 North America also received a different shade of blue.
 Numerous special-edition models and bundles have been released, including those for Ace Attorney Investigations: Miles Edgeworth, Final Fantasy Crystal Chronicles: Echoes of Time, and the 2009 Black Friday shopping day.

 Technical specifications

 The DSi has more RAM and a faster CPU than the DS Lite.
 Developers reported the console has a native mode, which runs software specifically designed for its hardware, access to the system's extra processing and memory resources.
 The inclusion of a codec integrated circuit (a microchip) amplifies sound signals and converts them from digital to analog.
 This increases audio output, and depending on the mode, higher audio quality.
 Unused space on the motherboard was removed; the CPU was relocated, and the battery housing was expanded.

 The camera's resolution is two-and-a-half times higher than the handheld's screens.
 However, their resolution is considerably lower than contemporaneous digital cameras and mobile phones.
-This was done to help keep their price reasonable and to maintain a preferable response time for viewing photos in quick session, particularity since numerous applications will use them.
+This was done to help keep their price reasonable and to maintain a preferable response time for viewing photos in quick succession, particularly since numerous applications will use them.